1. What is the use of standby redolog?

 fal_client = ‘stdbydb’

-There are two types of dataguard setups.
-PHYSICAL and LOGICAL.
+There are three types of dataguard setups.
+PHYSICAL and LOGICA and SNAPSHOT.

 A physical standby database is an exact, block-for-block copy of a primary database.
 A physical standby is

 maintained as an exact copy through a process called REDO APPLY, in which redo data received from a